 - Shred personal and business documents before trashing them.

 - Check your account balances regularly, daily if possible.
-Synovus Online Banking and Mobile Banking offer convenient ways to stay on top of your account activity.
+My Synovus digital banking offers convenient ways to stay on top of your account activity.
 Our ATMs and touchtone banking also offer the option to check your balance.
 Business owners and managers can also check in on account activity frequently with the Business Banking Center.